robertbaker13/phase-0-handbook/peer-pairing_sessions.md

 You will be successful if you:

-	- Check in with your pair according to the <a href="http://vimeo.com/76662569" target="_blank">Pairing is Caring</a> video.
+	- Check in with your pair according to the Pairing is Caring* video.
 	- Decide which of you will be driver and navigator, discuss what each role requires, and stick with it.
 	- Ask your pair to switch roles so you each know your responsibilities
 	- Keep communication open and tell your pair when you need time to think